jwoos/rainbowgif/README.md

 ### Options
 - `threads`: The number of goroutines to use when processing the GIF
 - `gradient`: The list of colors to use as the overlay.
 When omitted, it will default to ROYGBV.
+- `loop_count`: Defaults to 1.
-- `loop_count`: The number of times to loop over the GIF.
+  - For GIF: The number of times to loop over the GIF.
 The output GIF will be `loop_count` times longer.
-Defaults to 1.
+  - For static images (JPG, PNG): The number of frames to create for the resulting GIF.
+The output will be `loop_count` frames long.
+- `static`: Indicate whether the input is a static image.
+Defaults to false.
+Hopefully this can be removed in the future.
+- `quantizer`: Only used with `static` on.
+This will choose which quantizer to use.
+- `delay`: This sets the delay between frames in 100ths of a second

 ## Technical Detail
 This makes use of https://github.com/lucasb-eyer/go-colorful - this library saved me a lot of travel since the standard color library doesn't cover all this.